sparsh1631/My-Project1/README.md

 # My-Project1
-Its a simple website having similar HomePage of Netflix Using HTML and CSS.
+I have develop a simple website that having a similar HomePage of Netflix Using HTML and CSS.